ovh/docs/pages/web/domains/trade_domain/guide.en-ca.md

 > [!primary]
 >This operation will not move your domain name to another OVHcloud customer account.
 >
+> If you need to make a change of owner and a change of contact for the same domain name, there is no preferred enciel order.
+However, it is the administrator contact who is able to initiate these operations.
+These two changes are therefore made in the customer area.

 **This guide will provide you with information on how to change the owner of a domain name.**